Mission Statements and Program Learning Outcomes

 The teacher understands and uses a variety of instructional strategies to encourage pupils to develop a deep understanding of content areas and their connections, and to develop skills to apply knowledge in a meaningful way.

 The teacher engages in ongoing professional learning.
 The teacher uses evidence to continuously evaluate the teacher’s practice, including the effects of the teacher’s choices and actions on pupils, their families, other educators, and the community.
-The teacher adapts the teacher’s practice to meet the needs of each pupil.
+The teacher adapts their practice to meet the needs of each pupil.

-The teacher seeks appropriate leadership roles and opportunity in order to take responsibility for pupil learning, to collaborate with pupils, their families, educators, and the community, and to advance the profession.
+The teacher seeks appropriate leadership roles and opportunities in order to take responsibility for pupil learning; to collaborate with pupils, their families, other educators, and the community; and to advance the profession.

 Faculty and Lecturers